Cutlerville community, family remember Michael Merriman

 Tuesday night before 9 p.m., police say a car hit and killed Merriman as he was crossing Division at 72nd Street.

-Wednesday a rose marked the bench where many saw him almost daily, a few blocks down at 68th and Division.
+Wednesday a rose marked the bench where many saw him almost daily, a few blocks down at the 68th and Division bus stop.

-“He’s basically a Cutlerville institution, everybody knew him,” said John Lombardo, Johnny’s Pizza King owner and a friend of Merriman’s for 25 years.
-“Everybody talked to him.
+“He’s basically a Cutlerville institution, everybody knew him," said John Lombardo, Johnny's Pizza King owner and a friend of Merriman for 25 years.
+"Everybody talked to him.
 Everybody loved him.”

-Lombardo says he plans to frame the sign of Merriman’s that he held onto dearly Wednesday afternoon after it happened to blow into his rental home’s yard.
-On cardboard Merriman wrote, “bet you can’t hit me with a Big Mac or a taco.”
+Lombardo says he plans to frame Merriman's cardboard sign that he held onto dearly Wednesday afternoon, after it happened to blow into his rental home's yard.
+Merriman wrote: "Bet you can’t hit me with a Big Mac or a taco," something many passersby came to smile at.

 “Selfless," Lombardo said of Merriman.
 "I mean he couldn’t really work anymore and he had his issues, everybody knows, but he was just a great guy.
 Always had a great attitude no matter what.”